FAQ for Writing About Writing's Facebook Page but also Tumblr and any other social media sites.

 That's the whole reason this social media outreach is here at all: to get a few extra eyeballs (and maybe the occasional fan) on that blog....er....this blog.
 If it weren't for this blog, and the traffic that FB brings this blog, I would hang up all these puns and memes and go enjoy an extra ten or fifteen hours a week doing almost anything else.
 Fortunately if I can build an audience of a million, a few will click the links I post and maybe I can scrape out a few bucks a month.

-"I'd like to give you a donation?
+2-"I'd like to become a patron/give you a donation?
 How can I do that?"

-If you want to be a monthly contributor and get in on a number of reward tiers, please consider becoming a Patreon patron.
+If you want to be a monthly contributor and get in on a number of reward tiers, please consider becoming a patron of Writing About Writing.
 Even a dollar a month is enormously helpful and will get you in on the "backchannels" of questions about my work, polls only patrons can respond to about upcoming projects, and solicitations for feedback.

 One time donations are of course welcome as well.
 The conspicuously placed tip jar is over to the top left, or you can use Venmo.
 My e-mail is email@example.com

 Technically I can also provide you a P.O.
 Box if you need one.

 And honestly, thank you.
 I've got rent to pay just like anyone.
 Financial support helps me keep writing (and running this page) instead of patchworking together pet sitting side gigs to keep the lights on.

 3-"Wait, you want money just for shitposting on some Facebook page?"

 Nope, that's not all I do by a long shot.
 The memes and the puns are just the tip of the iceberg.
 This blog (the one you're on right now) takes me about thirty to forty hours a week to maintain.
 I also write fiction–both short and long term projects–and it all goes here for free.
 Just because you never click on the blog links doesn't mean FB is the only thing I'm doing.